lib-uoguelph-ca/intro-to-python/_steps/variables.md

 <div class="aside" markdown="1">

-**Note:** Variable names are case sensitive, so if in the code above we were to refer tot temp with a capital T, it would produce an error:
+**Note:** Variable names are case sensitive, so if in the code above we were to refer to temp with a capital T, it would produce an error:

 ![Python error indicating that the the variable Temp does not exist](../assets/images/name-error.png)